 If we stick to a world where disturbances and business cycles are symmetric, uncertainty can also affect growth directly.
-Through risk aversion or irreversibilities in investment one can generate a relationship between uncertainty, investment and growth.11 Finally, in an endogenous growth model there can also be general equilibrium effects of uncertainty on growth through consumer's behavior and the labor supply as in Jones, Manuelli, Stachetti (1999).
+Through risk aversion or irreversibilities in investment one can generate a relationship between uncertainty, investment and growth.15 Uncertainty can also have negative effects on growth even if we abstract from irreversibilities in investment.
+For example, Feeney (1999) argues that risk sharing (through trade) and the associated decrease in uncertainty and volatility can have positive effects on growth.
+Also, in an endogenous growth model there can also be general equilibrium effects of uncertainty on growth through consumer's behavior and the labor supply as in Jones, Manuelli, Stachetti (1999) or de Hek and Roy (2001).